Video Source Characterization Using Encoding and Encapsulation Characteristics: Introduction

 The rest of the paper is organized as follows: In the next section, we describe the video generation process from the perspective of H.264 encoding and MP4 file encapsulation due to their prevalence.
+Section \ref{sec:graph} provides an overview of methods used for representing file metadata.
 The distinctiveness of coding parameters is analyzed in Sec. \ref{sec:Distinctiveness}.
-Our representation for file metadata incorporating both aspects of video files is introduced in Sec. \ref{sec:graph}, and details of the two-level hierarchical classification method are described in Sec. \ref{sec:method}.
-The results for identification accuracy on the combined dataset are provided in Sec. \ref{sec:results} considering several test settings.
+Our representation for file metadata that incorporates both aspects of a video file and the details of the two-level hierarchical classification method are introduced in Sec. \ref{sec:method}.
+Identification accuracy results obtained on the combined dataset under several test settings are provided along with our observations of videos acquired from lbry.com in Sec. \ref{sec:results}.
 Finally, we discuss our findings in Sec. \ref{sec:discussion} and present our conclusions in Sec. \ref{sec:conclusion}.